 This guide provides a five-step approach to ensuring that communication programs incorporate gender sensitivity.
 It includes examples of successful programs and information about terminology.

-This publication highlights the ways in which violence and discrimination against women and girls violates their human rights and compromises young people's sexual and reproductive health and makes the case for increased advocacy and programming for gender equality and reproductive justice (2010).
+This publication highlights the ways in which violence and discrimination against women and girls violates their human rights and compromises young people's reproductive health and makes the case for increased advocacy and programming for gender equality and reproductive justice (2010).

 This eToolkit is a product of the Interagency Gender Working Group (IGWG), K4Health, and USAID.
 It brings together an enormous wealth of gender resources in one location to provide practical, "how-to" methodologies and tools on gender that are designed to move health practitioners and managers from awareness and commitment to direct application and practice in policy and program design, implementation, research, capacity building, and monitoring and evaluation (2012).